dfinity/portal/docs/developer-docs/integrations/ethereum/siwe.md

 By integrating the third party library [ic_siwe](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe) or adding the pre-built [ic_siwe_provider](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe_provider) canister to your project, you can enable users to sign into your application using their Ethereum wallets.

-The goal of the `ic_siwe` project is to enhance the interoperability between Ethereum and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.
+The goal of the `ic_siwe` project is to enhance the interoperability between Ethereum and ICP, enabling developers to build applications that leverage the strengths of both platforms.

 ### Key Features